akraino-edge-stack/icn-edge-5g/docs/test_setup.md

 - DNS entries for external services can also be added to the server.
 - Refer: [external-dns](https://github.com/kubernetes-sigs/external-dns)
 Note: The helm chart for the external-dns is also available in the Charts folder of this repo.
+- The external-dns is now deployed automatically from EMCO cluster using the deploy_provider.sh.
-- Installation steps when using power-DNS server is as below,
+- Manual Installation steps when using power-DNS server is as below,
 ```
     helm repo add bitnami https://charts.bitnami.com/bitnami
     helm pull bitnami/external-dns
     cd external-dns
     helm install --set provider=pdns --set pdns.apiUrl=http://<ip_address_of_vm_router> --set pdns.apiKey=<api_key: NETSLICING> --set txtOwnerId=<owner_id> --set logLevel=debug --set interval=30s --set policy=sync external-dns ./
 ```
+Note: The above manual steps are not required when using the deploy_provider.sh script.

 ****2.5 Metallb (LoadBalancer):****
 - load-balancer implementation for bare metal Kubernetes clusters.
 - Deployed on Target clusters (Cluster-B and Cluster-C in the setup above).
 - Refer: [Metallb](https://github.com/metallb/metallb)
+-  The metallb is now deployed automatically from EMCO cluster using the deploy_provider.sh.
+- This script also has the proper GAC intents to create / modify the configuration.

-Metallb Deployment Values file (metallb_values.yaml) used for helm deployment:
+Metallb Deployment Values file (metallb_values.yaml) used for manual helm deployment:
 ```
 configInline:
   address-pools: